 The first step is to take a close look around the home for an alternative to everyday plastic.
 From beauty products to even food and beverages, we can keep the home plastic-free by switching for an organic and eco-friendly option.

-Some of the natural bathroom products you should consider switching to include:
+Some of the zero waste bathroom products you should consider switching to include:

 There is no denying that plastic toothbrushes take a long time to degrade.
 That’s if it eventually does.
 As a result of this, they are a popular bathroom waste product that litters the landfills.
 Switching them out for handmade bamboo alternatives could be the best decision you make this year.